 As the electric car maker’s market value has soared in the past year, the 10 year old company could even soon take over the 105 year old auto maker – a situation that called GM to action.

 With its shares and market value rising this year by 470%, Tesla is now worth $23 billion, while General Motors only surged a more modest (although very healthy) 25%, to $50 billion.
 If nothing goes wrong – like let’s say more Model S cars catching fire – next year the biggest American automaker could be overshadowed by a constructor that only builds electric cars and so far has only one model on the market.

-Faced with this prospect, GM Chief Executive Dan Akerson and Vice Chairman Steve Girsky assembled an internal task force – dubbed “Team Tesla,” – to study Tesla’s playbook, test-drive its best-selling Model S and figure out what lessons might be applied.
-The group includes members from product planning, engineering, manufacturing and sales.
+So, GM Chief Executive Dan Akerson and Vice Chairman Steve Girsky assembled an internal task force – dubbed “Team Tesla,”, with members from product planning, engineering, manufacturing and sales – to study Tesla’s strategy, test-drive its Model S and learn all the lessons.

-So far, General Motors has focused on such technical aspects as Tesla’s low-cost battery pack, the exceptional 200-mile-plus range of the Model S, and the company’s out-of-the-box plan to provide free electricity to owners at an extensive network of EV charging stations.
+General Motors has focused on key technical aspects, like Tesla’s low-cost battery pack, the great 200-mile-plus range of the Model S, and the company’s killer plan to give away free electricity to its motorists through its own network of EV charging stations.